-BlockPI Network officially launched on October 25th, 2022.
+BlockPI Network Alpha-net officially launched on October 25th, 2022.
 Compared to Testnet, it is a more stable version and ready for production environments.
 You will be able to enjoy the high-quality service on dozens of chains (Supported Networks and Advanced Features).
 For more information, please refer to BlockPI Medium article.

 BlockPI Network aims to provide high-quality, robust, and efficient RPC service.
 To avoid the single-point failure and limitation of scalability, the network is designed to be a distributed structure with expandable working nodes.
 This page introduces the detailed roles and the service mechanisms of the BlockPI Network.

 BlockPI Network architecture

 BlockPI Hub is a server managing the user system, node rating and authenticator system, and accounting system.
-The user's registration information, account information, and KYC information are maintained here.
+The user's registration information and account information are maintained here.
 It also tests the nodes in the network all the time and gives them scores which is a source of BlockPI Load Balancer.
 The income and expenses of the entire network are calculated here, as well as the rewards issued to characters in the system.
-As you can see, this part is a centralized service.
 In later versions, we will gradually decentralize the functions of BlockPI Hub, and deploy them to smart contracts, leaving only a small part of the core service.

 HyperNode is the end node that processes RPC requests and sends responses to users through Gateway.
 HyperNode is usually run with the full node of the target blockchain (the RPC request targets).
 During the testnet phase #1, third-party operators were able to join and run HyperNodes.

-Gateways collect and sort users' requests, and route them to the proper HyperNode by the BlockPI Load Balancer.
+Gateways collect and sort users' requests, and route them to an appropriate HyperNode by the BlockPI Load Balancer.
 Gateway registration is expected to be open to third parties operators after HyperNode.